Astute-Systems/MediaX/README.md

 # Real Time Protocol in C++
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-This code implements RFC4421 RTP (Real Time Protocol) Payload Format for Uncompressed Video but is mandated by the UK MoD as part of DEF STAN 00-082 (VIVOE) uncompressed RTP video streaming protocol for real time video.
+This library (ISO/IEC 14882 C++17) implements RFC4421 RTP (Real Time Protocol) Payload Format for Uncompressed Video but is mandated by the UK MoD as part of DEF STAN 00-082 (VIVOE) uncompressed RTP video streaming protocol for real time video.
 If you are not familiar with the Generic Vehicle Architecture (DEF STAN 00-23) and VIVOE then you can read more [here](https://en.wikipedia.org/wiki/Generic_Vehicle_Architecture).

 Transmit streams emit a SAP/SDP announcement every second as per RFC 2974 and RFC 4566.
 Also referenced as in DEF STAN 00-082.